-These media sources are slightly to moderately conservative in bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor conservative causes.
-These sources are generally trustworthy for information, but may require further investigation.
+These media sources are slight to moderately conservative in bias.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor conservative causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

-Factual Reporting: HIGH
+Factual Reporting: MOSTLY FACTUAL

-The Straits Times according to its WikiPage is sometimes referred to as “the mouthpiece” of the ruling party or at least “mostly pro-government” and “close to the government”.
-According to Human Rights Watch “The government’s Media Development Authority (MDA) compels online news websites covering domestic political issues to register under the Broadcasting Act.”
+The Straits Times, according to its WikiPage, is sometimes referred to as “the mouthpiece” of the ruling party or at least “mostly pro-government” and “close to the government.”
+According to Human Rights Watch, “The government’s Media Development Authority (MDA) compels online news websites covering domestic political issues to register under the Broadcasting Act.”
 The MDA removes anything it deems to be against “public interest, public order or national harmony” or to offend “good taste or decency.”
-In other words there is significant pro-state bias.
+In other words, there is significant pro-state bias.

 The Straits Times uses right-center bias in editorial pieces when reporting USA news and often sources credible information.